cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci-pipeline/pipeline-1.md

 name: multibranch-pipeline

 # What is a Multibranch Pipeline?
+.no-bullet[

-The **Multibranch Pipeline** project type enables you to implement different Jenkinsfiles for different branches of the same project.
+* The **Multibranch Pipeline** project type enables you to implement different Jenkinsfiles for different branches of the same project.
 In a Multibranch Pipeline project, Jenkins **automatically discovers, manages and executes** Pipelines for branches which contain a Jenkinsfile in source control.

-A Github Organization or Bitbucket Project Pipeline Project scans for repositories that have a Jenkinsfile and creates a Multibranch Pipeline project for each one it finds.
+* A Github Organization or Bitbucket Project Pipeline Project scans for repositories that have a Jenkinsfile and creates a Multibranch Pipeline project for each one it finds.
+]
 ---
 name: pipeline-template-catalogs